bestwebsoft/Job-board-wordpress-plugin/readme.txt

 * Bugfix : Session bugs were fixed.

 == Upgrade Notice ==

+= V1.0.4 =
+Incorrect style linking was fixed.
+We changed all deprecated functions in WordPress 4.1.1.

 = V1.0.3 =
 We added ability to search jobs for non-registered users.
 We changed all deprecated functions in WordPress 4.1.